nithin-pb/Face-Tracking-Robot-Testbed-for-Performance-Assessment-of-Machine-Learning-Techniques/README.md

 dependency:

 openCV3 or above,
 python 2.7,
 stdin:stdout modules,
 picke,
 opencv dnn,

 recommended ubutnu 14.04 or any latest LTS version with all the build essentials and restricted extras

-##usage:
+usage:
-upload main.cpp in pull arduino and run
+upload main.cpp in the ATMega 328 brach and upload to arduino.

 $python lucimain.py